ltorres97/FS-GNNTR/README.md

-## Few-shot Learning with Transformers via Graph Embeddings for Molecular Property Prediction
+## FS-GNNTR: Few-shot Learning with Transformers via Graph Embeddings for Molecular Property Prediction

 In this work, we propose a few-shot GNN-Transformer architecture, FS-GNNTR to face the problem of low-data in molecular property prediction.
 It is demonstrated that this model provides strong boosts when predicting molecular properties on few-shot data over simple graph-based methods.